 Many thanks to SWLing Post contributor, Giuseppe Morlè, who writes:

-This is Giuseppe Morlè, from Formia central Italy on the Tyrrhenian Sea,
+I’m Giuseppe Morlè iz0gzw from central Italy on the Tyrrhenian Sea, Formia.

-Note: this video is in Italian, but you can turn on closed captions and have it translate into the language of your choice.
+Note that the following videos are in Italian, but you can turn on closed captioning and in the settings of the video have it auto-translate into the language of choice:

-Thanks to you and hello to the whole SWLing Post community …
+Thanks to you and a warm greeting to the whole SWLing Post community.

 Thank you for sharing this Giuseppe!
 I love your ingenuity and spirit of experimentation!
 What a fun project that obviously yields excellent results!